 Region of Interest

-The Region of Interest (ROI) is used to remove points outside a user-defined region of interest.
+The Region of Interest (ROI) removes points outside a user-defined region of interest and can reduce capture time.
 The ROI can either be a box in 3D, a range of z-values from the camera, or both.

 A ROI is helpful if the application only requires a portion of the field of view and not the entire scene.
 If you, for example, want to detect parts in a bin, your detection algorithms may benefit from the reduced search space inside the bin rather than the whole scene.